 It's easy to get overly ambitious with an Ads campaign, particularly if you're planning to spend a significant portion of your marketing budget.
 However, it's imperative that you choose one specific goal for each campaign.
 Doing so will dramatically improve the ROI of the campaign.

 Step 4: Create a Targeted Landing Page for Your Ad

-Perhaps the biggest and most common mistake companies new to AdWords make is directing traffic from their paid ads to the home pages of their sites.
-Many times, these companies invest in ads, find they aren't getting results, and write off AdWords as a waste of money.
+Perhaps the biggest and most common mistake companies new to Ads make is directing traffic from their paid ads to the home pages of their sites.
+Many times, these companies invest in ads, find they aren't getting results, and write off Ads as a waste of money.